RoboticImaging/BuFF/README.md

 **Preparation:** Download the dataset from above and unpack the zip folder.
 Select the directory in which images are stored and perform bias correction for accurate results.

+## Update
+We have now added python support for BuFF implementation in the sub-modules [python](python)

 ## BibTex Citation
 Please consider citing our paper if you use any of the ideas presented in the paper or code from this repository:
 ```